Wealth Transfer Law in Comparative & International Perspective

 Adam S. Hofri-Winogradow, Hebrew University of Jerusalem & Richard L. Kaplan, University of Illinois, Property Transfers to Caregivers: A Comparative Analysis.

 S.I.
-Strong, University of Missouri, The Role of Succession Law in the Arbitration of Internal Trust Disputes.
+Strong, University of Missouri, The European Succession Regulation and the Arbitration of Trust Disputes.

 Jamie Glister, University of Sydney, Lifetime Wealth Transfers and the Equitable Presumptions of Resulting Trust and Gift.

-Jaume Tarabal, University of Barcelona, Modes of Transferring Wealth Upon Death Outside the Laws of Wills and Intestacy in the U.S. and Spain.
+Jaume Tarabal, University of Barcelona, Will Substitutes in the U.S. and in Spain.

 Remarks by Henry Christensen III, McDermott Will & Emery, New York